-These blueberry cobblers come together quick!
-These are meant to be a QUICK fix if you’re craving something sweet.
-No, it’s not just as good as a big sugary gooey cobbler out of the oven that took all day to make, but it’s still tasty especially with a little ice cream on top.
+If blueberry isn’t your thing, I also have a recipes for Individual Strawberry Cobblers and Amaretto Caramel Apple Mug Cobblers.
+This easy blueberry cobbler recipe comes together quick!
+These are meant to be an easy QUICK fix if you’re craving something sweet.
+No, it’s NOT just as good as a big sugary gooey blueberry cobbler out of the oven that took all day to make (so don’t send me nasty emails…), but it’s still tasty especially with a little ice cream on top.
 First, mix together all the dry ingredients, flour, sugar, and baking powder.
 Add a pinch of salt if you’d like You could add a little cinnamon or spices if you’d like too.

-Then mix in your milk and melted butter.
+Then mix in your milk and melted butter to the batter.

 Spoon your cobbler topping on top of the blueberries in a nice even layer.